JulianKarrer/sudo_ku/README.md

 * Solve any sudoku
 * Generate sudokus
 * Display sudokus in HTML format for printing
-* Count the number of solutions of a sudoku
+* Check if a sudoku has a unique solution or multitudes
-* Check if a sudoku has a unique solution
+* Check if it can be solved without guessing
 * Permutate and transform sudokus to quickly find (up to 2.4 trillion) similar ones
 * Store, access and retrive sudokus from a .txt file